olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 TEST RESULT:
 [6] -> Additionally shows "Pull" and "Ignore" options.
+=> Correct behaviour (Is the usecase text misleading?).
+When you modify the resource in the editor, the "Push" notification appears.
+If an external change happens there are changes that you can "Pull".
+The notification should thus have "Pull" and "Pull".
+"Ignore" should always be available so that you can ignore any action for now.

 **Error notification appears when pasting invalid content**
 1. "Edit..." resource